tanzaku/postgresql-cst-parser/README.md

 - **PostgreSQL 17 Support**: Supports the latest PostgreSQL 17 syntax.
 - **Structured CST Output**: The generated CST strictly follows the structure defined in PostgreSQL's [gram.y](https://github.com/postgres/postgres/blob/REL_17_0/src/backend/parser/gram.y) file.
 - **Utilizing `cstree`**: Uses the `cstree` crate for building syntax trees.
+**Compatible with wasm-bindgen**: Being written in Pure Rust, it can be used with wasm-bindgen for WebAssembly integration.
 - **PL/pgSQL**: Currently not supported.

 ## Development Motivation